-When submitting a travel request form the parent/carer must provide evidence to show that without support from the Council the student would be unable to attend their educational placement.
+When submitting a travel request form the parent or carer must provide evidence to show that without support from the Council the student would be unable to attend their educational placement.

-Travel assistance is not available to students in apprenticeships with employed status, students attending work placements/work experience or other bespoke arrangements including taster days.
+Travel assistance is not available to students in apprenticeships with employed status, students attending work placements or work experience or other bespoke arrangements including taster days.